neo-project/docs/faq/en-us/basic.md

 ## How to become a Neo consensus node？Is there any incentives？

 Neo consensus nodes are elected by NEO holders.
 For more information see https://docs.neo.org/v3/docs/zh-cn/basic/consensus/vote_validator.html.
+The network fee will be distributed to the consensus node who starts a new-block proposal of the block where corresponding transaction is included.
+The consensus node that packages transactions and proposes a new block will be rewarded the network fee of all transactions included in the block.

 ## What browsers are available for Neo blockchain?

-You can access http://ndapp.org/ and find all the browsers listed in the Explorer tab.
+<https://neo3.neotube.io/> is commonly used, or you can access http://ndapp.org/ and find all the browsers listed under the Explorer tab.

 ## How can I check the status of my transaction?